 10 Things You Should Bring to Nursery

-Making a decision to send your child to a nursery is never easy.
-You may need childcare for work commitments, or you may wish your child to socialise with other children of their own age outside of the family home.
+Deciding to send your child to a nursery is never easy.
+You may need childcare for work commitments, or you may wish your child to socialise with other children of their age outside of the family home.
 Whatever your reasons, the process of choosing childcare can seem quite overwhelming.

-It’s actually happening.
-Your little one is off to a nursery.
+But now, it’s actually happening.
+Your little one is off to nursery.
 If you’re feeling a little nervous or anxious about leaving your child at nursery for the first time, then having as much information as possible before their first day can help to alleviate some of your worries.

 To help you prepare for your child’s first day, here’s a list of 10 things you need to bring to your nursery.